 The parish in Sampława was founded in the 13th century, while the parish church of Saint Bartholomew was built around 1330.
-In the nineteenth and twentieth century it was rebuilt, then a cross naves (transepts) were erected.
+In the nineteenth and twentieth century it was rebuilt, then a cross aisles (transept) were erected.

-The church was built in the gothic style of bricks and erratic stones in the foundation parts.
-Originally it consisted of an aisleless, rectangular corpus without an externally separated chancel.
+The church was built in the Gothic style of bricks and erratic stones in the foundation parts.
+Originally it consisted of an aisleless, rectangular nave without an externally separated chancel.
 On the western side there was a slender tower on a quadrilateral plan, decorated with two large blendes on each façade and a frieze.
-The decorative finish was also obtained by the eastern façade, where the gothic, stepped gable was placed.
+The decorative finish was also obtained by the eastern façade, where the Gothic, stepped gable was placed.
 The nave of the building was reinforced with buttresses.